top of page

 Lisa and Adrian Saunders

-Looking at the piles on the side of the road in 2019, Lisa and Adrian began a familiar complaint, "Surely some of that stuff has value.
+Looking at the piles on the side of the road in 2019, we began a familiar complaint, "Surely some of that stuff has value.
 It's crazy to throw it into landfill..."
-At that moment, they decided to stop complaining and do something themselves.
-Lisa and Adrian started their journey, offering free electronics recycling to the whole community as a social enterprise.
+At that moment, we thought we should either do something or shut up.

-They've also turned electronics recycling into thousands of dollars for charities such as ReLove, Kyds, The Northern Beaches Women's Shelter and FSHD research.
+We've also turned electronics recycling into thousands of dollars for charities such as ReLove, Kyds, The Northern Beaches Women's Shelter and FSHD research.

 Whirl Recycling is and will always will be a fully free service to the community, business, governments, schools, religious institutions... everyone.